-The Company is currently in the process of preparing its ESG report for the year ended 31 December 2018.
-The information contained in this report is based solely on the Company's ESG policies, performance, along with information of internal management.
-As at the date of this report, the ESG information of the Group for the year ended 31 December 2018 has yet to be finalised and may be subject to necessary adjustments.
-Such information, which may differ from the information contained in this report, is expected to be published in or before July 2019.
+The Company is currently in the process of preparing its ESG report for the year ended 31 December 2019.
+The information contained in this annual report is based solely on the Company's ESG policies, performance, along with information of internal management.
+As at the date of this annual report, the ESG information of the Group for the year ended 31 December 2019 has yet to be finalised and may be subject to necessary adjustments.
+Such information, which may differ from the information contained in this annual report, is expected to be published in or before May 2020.